upper waypoint

 Related Stories

-Zoe Hampstead is co-chair of the Berkeley Faculty Association.
+Zoe Hamstead is co-chair of the Berkeley Faculty Association.
 Speaking personally, she described efforts by higher education institutions to tamp down on protests or equate criticism of Israel with antisemitism as a “kind of new McCarthyism.”

-“In these actions, the language of inclusion and safety and civility is being used to justify repression,” Hampstead said.
+“In these actions, the language of inclusion and safety and civility is being used to justify repression,” Hamstead said.
 “It’s being used to militarize our campuses.
 It’s being used to discipline and criminalize forms of protest and free speech that have been on UC Berkeley campus since at least the free speech movement.”

 Adam Naftalin-Kelman, executive director of Berkeley Hillel, a campus Jewish organization, expressed support for the new UC directive.